Interview with Di M - a Kiwi living in Belgium

 Di Mackey is a professional photographer from New Zealand.
-She lives in Belgium, traveling where the work takes her - Italy, Germany, throughout Belgium, Egypt and Turkey to date.
-You can read more about her and see her work at www.dimackey.com Read more about Belgium in the Expat Arrivals Belgium country guide
+She lives in Belgium, travelling where the work takes her – Italy, Germany, throughout Belgium, Egypt and Turkey to date.
+You can read more about her and see her work at www.dimackey.com.

-About her
+About Di

 Q: Where are you originally from?

-A: New Zealand
+A: New Zealand.

-Q: Where are you living now (city + suburb)?
+Q: Where are you living now?

-A: Antwerp
+A: Antwerp.

-Q: How long you have you lived here?
+Q: How long have you lived in Antwerp?

-A: Just over 5 years
+A: Just over five years.

-Q: Did you move with a spouse/ children?
+Q: Did you move with a spouse/children?

 A: I moved in with my Belgian partner.